evergreen-ci/evergreen/rest/usage.rst

 ::

- POST /patches/<patch_id>
+ PATCH /patches/<patch_id>

- Sets the priority and status of a single patch to the input values
+ Sets the priority and activation status of a single patch to the input values

 .. list-table:: **Parameters**
    :widths: 25 10 55